Israeli top court hears case on Netanyahu’s political future

 The request for immunity is likely to languish under the current parliament.
 Normally, a request for immunity would need to be approved by a parliamentary committee and then submitted to a full vote.
 But the committee charged with handling such matters doesn’t exist because a government was never formed after September’s election.
 The attorney general cannot file the indictment until the question of immunity is settled, delaying any court proceedings.

 Netanyahu, who was re-elected leader of the ruling Likud party last week, has long accused judicial and law enforcement officials of trying to drive him from office and has said only the voters can choose who will lead the country.
-His allies have issued stern warnings against what they call an “activist” court overstepping its authority.
+His allies have issued stern warnings against what they call an “activist” court overstepping its authority and a few dozen pro-Netanyahu protesters convened outside the court in Jerusalem.

 Netanyahu has been in power for more than a decade and is Israel’s longest-serving leader.
 He was indicted last month on charges of bribery, fraud and breach of trust stemming from three cases of trading political and regulatory favors for positive press coverage and accepting lavish gifts from wealthy supporters.